‘‘The camera is a bridge that connects two worlds.’’

 Cover of Nature Vision Magazine, issue 6 Fall 2024, featuring a leafless, curved tree in a desert landscape with mountains in the background, and a rainbow.

-Discover Brad Carr’s Acclaimed Creative Essays:
+Discover Brad Carr’s Thought-Provoking Creative Essays

 • Photographing Feelings